perkycrow/perky/application/Readme.md

 ## Application Modules

 ### Application
 The main class that extends the core Engine.
 It integrates all application components and provides a unified API for creating interactive applications.
-Handles mounting to DOM, input management, and resource loading.
+Handles mounting to DOM, input management (via input modules), and resource loading.

 ### PerkyView
 Manages the application's visual representation using Shadow DOM.
 Provides methods for manipulating styles, content, and the application's position and size in the browser window.